AdjoaHackman/Adjoa-s-Calendar/README.md

 I knew I had to write a for loop for the color coding/hour blocks so I had help from my mentor to write the for loop.
 I'm used to writing for loops where the i = 0 so it was difficult to comprehend it being 9 this time.
 I removed the past, present, and future classes from the HTML and then added the classes to the for loop based on the id ("hour-).
 The alert function was very helpful in testing if this worked!

 Finally, I had to figure out local storage and how to save the user text after refresh.
 As I commented in the code, I had to work with my TA on the code.
 We tried to put it in a for loop but I got confused after looking up how to do it.
 I understand the difference between setItem and getItem and I knew to use localstorage.getItem so that the saved text showed up after refresh but had so much trouble with HOW to use it.
 After discussing a few different ways to save the user text after refresh, we decided on the code that starts on line 32.
 I am sure there is a better way to do this, in terms of writing less code, but this is the only one that made sense for now - getting the user text by the key, which in this case, is the hour.
-Here is my final daily planner:
+Here is my final daily planner <a href=">

 <img src="./Assets/Screenshot 2024-03-12 at 12.47.18 PM.png" alt = "screenshot of my finished assignment">